(a non-profit collective promoting traditional & roots folk

 & McQuade (Fanshawe Park Rd W) and online

-David Essig may have started out over fifty years
+David Essig may

-ago as a hired-gun blues guitarist and mandolin player from rural Ontario, but
+have started out over fifty years ago as a hired-gun blues guitarist and

-today he’s best known as one of Canada’s most enduring and literate musical
+mandolin player from rural Ontario, but today he’s best known as one of

-story-tellers - a roots songwriter with a difference.
-With his authentic voice that bridges the
+with a difference.
+With his authentic

-blues and country traditions, David performs his original, guitar-driven songs
+voice that bridges the blues and country traditions, David performs his

-with the narrative precision of a fiction author - which, in fact, he is.
+original, guitar-driven songs with the narrative precision of a fiction author

-David’s recent live album comes from a solo concert in 2018 at the historic
+- which, in fact, he is.
+David’s recent live album comes from a solo concert in

-Queens Hotel in Dunnville, Ontario.
-The album contains 14 songs, including 12
+2018 at the historic Queens Hotel in Dunnville, Ontario.
+The album contains 14

-like Motel as Metaphor.
+to recent songs like Motel as Metaphor.

 In addition to his 23 albums of